Concrete Petrography: A Handbook of Investigative Techniques 2nd Edition

 Out of stock

-This write-in workbook is an invaluable resource to help students’ improve their Maths and English skills and help prepare for Level 1 and Level 2 Functional Skills exams.
-The real-life questions are all written with a Construction Multi-Skills context to help students find essential Maths and English theory understandable, engaging and achievable.
+This write-in workbook is an invaluable resource to help students improve their Maths and English skills and help prepare for Level 1 and Level 2 Functional Skills exams.
+The real-life questions are all written in a Plumbing context to help students find essential Maths and English theory understandable, engaging and achievable.
 Written by Gary Taylor, lecturer with a wealth of experience in the Construction Multi-Skills and Plumbing industries, this workbook is an effective resource to support Maths and English learning in the classroom, at work and for personal study at home.

 This text contains notes, worked examples, and solutions to tutorial questions that have been developed over a period of many years as a learning aid for undergraduate students studying Civil Engineering and/or Structural Engineering.
 Much of the material forms the basis for teaching within ENG469 Structural Analysis at Charles Darwin University (CDU), while the other material is similar in nature to that taught in Units in the earlier years of the BEng Degree in Civil Engineering at CDU.
 The text will be a useful learning and revision aid to students studying similar courses at other Universities in Australia and elsewhere.
 The production and format of this document have been developed from notes developed over many years, and have incorporated helpful suggestions from past students.
 This approach to teaching ‘difficult’ material to students has attracted favourable comments from students and academic staff alike.